ResearchComputing/Documentation/docs/running-jobs/job-resources.md

 | acompile         | Compile           | 1         | 4         | 1.0              | 1H, 12H                  |
 | ainteractive     | Interactive Jobs  | 1         | 1         | 1.0              | 1H, 12H                  |

 > <sup>3</sup> The `atesting` partition is limited to 16 cores total.
-These cores can come from up to 2 nodes, but a user is limited to maximum of 16 cores per job.
+These cores can come from up to 2 nodes, but a user is limited to a maximum of 16 cores per job.

 To run a job longer than 24 hours on the `amilan`, `ami100`, or `aa100` partitions, use the `long` QOS.